 With a career spanning over two decades, Christian Fittipaldi justifies the weight of his famous surname.
-He is the son of Wilson Fittipaldi and the nephew of the well known Formula 1 driver Emerson Fittipaldi.
+He is a son of Wilson Fittipaldi and a nephew of the well known Formula 1 champion Emerson Fittipaldi.

 Christian Fittipaldi, Minardi F1 team

 The following season, Fittipaldi went to Newman-Haas, where he stayed until 2002.
 His best CART finishes were in 1996 and 2002, when he ended up in fifth place in both seasons driving for Newman-Haas.